jyrkioraskari/mvdXMLChecker/README.md

 ### Docker for the Web interface

-Command line commands needed to start the server at your computer;
+Command-line commands needed to start the server at your computer;
 ```
 docker pull jyrkioraskari/webui4mvdxmlchecker:latest